recoveryhub/2021-wanderers/periodical/MJ_E03_OP.md

 #### **The Turn of the Road**

 The evolutionary lane is long, but it is a long lane indeed that has no turning.
 This one has had many, and always, where it bends, there is a signpost, and before the willy-nilly travellers upon that road spreads a vast new landscape.
-Far back, far back, coming out of the land called Azoic, the road turned.
+Far back, far back, coming out of the land called Azoic[^5], the road turned.
 The sign-post was but a microscopic speck of protoplasm, but the imagination of it strikes so deep and towers so high that we see neither base nor summit.
 The name of that sign-post was Life, and the landscape seen from that turn of the road was marvellous beyond marvel, terrible beyond terror, beautiful beyond beauty.
 On went the road, and it turned again at Sensation, and it turned again at Intelligence, and it turned again at Sex.
-And then it went on through great lands and ages, past the fish in the seas, and the amphibians in the steamy, reedy littoral, and the great reptiles in the fens, and the marsupials on the grassy plains, and the simian folk in the tropical forest.
+And then it went on through great lands and ages, past the fish in the seas, and the amphibians in the steamy, reedy littoral[^6], and the great reptiles in the fens, and the marsupials on the grassy plains, and the simian folk in the tropical forest.
 And there came a great sign-post called Intellect, and the road turned there.
 And presently it encountered another very great sign-post called Humanity.
 Since then the road has gone straight on.
 But there is a light in the sky, and a wind blowing fresh.
 At times we almost see another sign-post.

 On the Humanity stretch of the road there have been sign-marks, too—lesser ones than the gigantic marks where the road turns at right angles, but still great figures set for signs, and where they are set the view, too, changes.
 They are great enough; they are only less than the first.
 They are set for mighty realms in the stretch called Human.